Working with Genie in Engee

 directory.
 If the application is a directory, make sure it contains theapp.jl

-files if they are present.
+file.
 Placement example:/user/apps/MyGenieApp/ app.jl public/ src/

 -

-Start application - Run the following command to start the application:
+Start Application - Run the following command to start the application:

 engee.genie.start("/user/apps/MyGenieApp", devel=true, log_file="/user/apps/MyGenieApp")